-There is a Maximum Amount that you must pay for covered dental services under this plan during each Benefit Period.
-The out-of-pocket maximum for a single child and for all your children is shown on your Plan Overview.
-Once your out-of-pocket maximum has been reached, covered services provided by a Delta Dental PPO plus Premier Dentist are paid at 100 percent for the remainder of the Benefit Period.
+The Out-of-Pocket Maximum only applies to members receiving Pediatric (Kids) Benefits.
+The Out-of-Pocket Maximum for Pediatric Members is shown on your Plan Overview.
+This is the most you will pay for pediatric covered dental services under this plan during each Benefit Period.
+Once you have met your Out-of-Pocket Maximum, covered services provided by a Delta Dental PPO plus Premier Dentist are paid at 100 percent of the allowable expense, for the remainder of the Benefit Period.

-The out-of-pocket limit only applies to covered procedures performed by a Delta Dental PPO plus Premier Dentist.
-Services performed by a Non-Participating Dentist do not accrue towards the out-of-pocket maximum and are not limited by the out-of-pocket maximum.
+The Out-of-Pocket Maximum only applies to covered procedures performed by a Delta Dental PPO plus Premier Dentist.
+Services performed by a Non-Participating Dentist do not accrue towards the Out-of-Pocket Maximum and are not limited by the Out-of-Pocket Maximum.